 Midwest U is a football powerhouse.
 For home games on Saturday

 thousand people are all moving in the same direction.
-It
+It can be exciting,

-at blacks leaving the game.
+blacks leaving the game.
 Witnesses told the campus newspaper, the Midwest

-Daily, that one of the whites threw up a finger
+Daily, that one of the whites threw up a finger and shouted "Nigger,

 for Midwest U.